jmclawson/TopicKit/README.md

 When running the model, it looks for a predetermined number of topics, set by the `set.k` variable.
 Since there's no good way to programmatically set the number of topics to find in a corpus, TopicKit sets a default of 50 topics.
 To change this number, modify the `set.k` variable before running `do.model()`:
 > `set.k <- 100`

-Even after selecting only for common nouns and searching for named entities, some character or place names will still sneak through into your model.
+When skipping the `do.stopwords()` process, it is still possible to set certain words for the topic model to overlook.
+In fact, even documents have been prepared and named entities have been found, some character or place names might still sneak through into your model.
 Use the `set.stops` variable to add names to a stop list before running `do.model()`:
 >  `set.stops <- c("cleopatra", "caesar", "petruchio", "malvolio", "tranio", "antonio", "prospero", "armado", "ajax", "hector", "nestor", "gloucester", "clarence", "dromio", "timon", "cassio", "claudio", "arcite", "julia")`

 These names don't persist if you reload **TopicKit.R**, so it might be a good idea to make note of those you find.
 To add a single name to an existing list of stopwords, just add `set.stops` within the parentheses: